thomasgeissl/sofiia/README.md

 # sofiia

-this repo contains a firmware for esp32 for sofiia's experiments.
+this repo contains firmware for esp32 used in sofiia's experiments.

 ## usage